surveyorstories/bhudocs/docs/Tutorial-Modules/identify_changes.md

 ### **2. View Results**

-- The results will be added to your QGIS project:
+- The results will be added to your QGIS project (Open output file after running algorithm is checked):
   - **Changed Vertices** will highlight all modified vertices.
   - **Changed Features** will show all modified geometries, with appropriate naming (e.g., Changed Points, Lines, or Polygons).